 Catholic Family Services has a long and unique tradition of responding to the needs of the community through dynamic, innovative, leading-edge programs.

-Today, we provide more counselling and community building services than relief, but we are still here for Saskatoon’s most vulnerable citizens.
+Today, we provide more counselling and community building services than relief, but we are still here for Saskatoon’s citizens.
 While our organizational structure and nature of our work has evolved over time, our core values have not.

 Now known as CFS Saskatoon, we are proud of our history and are looking forward to the opportunity to serve our community for years to come.

 Make A Difference

 Our growing community of donors is as compassionate and diverse as Saskatoon itself.
 Our donors are united by their generosity and desire to actively participate in the work that we do.
 By joining them, you will help us budget for ongoing programs including recruitment and training.